steddy/feed-me/README.md

 + A new position at work
 + Attempting to get the most out of Google Sites, which is rather lack-luster
 + Wanting to include a basic Blogger feed on my Google Site
++ Google Sites limits the use of JavaScript and CSS, except in gadgets

 So, apparently, there is no built-in way to incorporate a Blogger (or any) feed on Google Sites.
 I tried a few gadgets that were listed, and none of them did what I needed.
 They were either broken and forgotton, or they had funky formatting issues.
 I stumbled across Google's Feed API, which has unfortunately been depricated, but I was determined to make my blogger posts seamlessly integrate on my site without the need of third-party apps and accounts, as the next phase would be to present teachers in my district with a simple tool to do the same, since we've gone Google in our district.